Start of the Brexit changes

 Brexit will definitely affect all parties involved, but nothing can be said yet about the extent of the impact.
-If the EU and the UK fully agree on the withdrawal agreement before March 29, 2019, a transitional period will start March 29, 2019 which will last until 31 December, 2020.
-During this period, everything will temporarily remain the same as much as possible.
+If the EU and the UK had fully agreed on the withdrawal agreement before March 29, 2019, a transitional period would have started on March 29, 2019 until 31 December, 2020.
+During this period, everything temporarily would have remained the same as much as possible.

-If no agreement is reached before March 29 (and a “hard Brexit” occurs), the trading rules of the World Trade Organization (WTO) apply from that moment on.
+If no agreement had been reached before March 29 (and a “hard Brexit” would have occured), the trading rules of the World Trade Organization (WTO) would apply from that moment on.
 It is possible that UK and EU Notified Bodies' certificates may not be mutually recognized or deemed valid.

-You will probably get to know which of these two scenarios will apply shortly before the end of March 2019.
-It is unclear whether a transition treaty may be signed and/or arrangements can be agreed for Notified Bodies and their customers.
+At the end of March 2019 it is still unclear whether a transition treaty may be signed and/or arrangements can be agreed for Notified Bodies and their customers.
 European government leaders and politicians in the UK are working on the Brexit deal concept.
 Hopefully, negotiations are concluded as soon as possible about the final completion.
 We follow these closely, work on scenarios for our customers and we’ll communicate about developments.